-> In addition, because holidays sales don’t come with a corresponding increase in fixed costs, they can be much more profitable for retailers.
-And given the sheer volume of purchasing during that two month period, a lot is on the line when Santa comes calling, especially in these COVID-19 times.
+In addition, because holidays sales don’t come with a corresponding increase in fixed costs, they can be much more profitable for retailers.
+And given the sheer volume of purchasing during that two month period, a lot is on the line when Santa comes calling.

-The stress is even higher this year, as the 2020 holiday season should prove to be one of the most consequential on record and, as I explain below, a data warehouse with strong data strategy can be the foundation for powerful customer experience initiatives and demand forecasting models that will make any retailer more profitable.
+The stress is even higher this year, as shopping and cheer are on the rise after an interesting couple of years, and as I explain below, a data warehouse with strong data strategy can be the foundation for powerful customer experience initiatives and demand forecasting models that will make any retailer more profitable.

-COVID-19 has given shoppers the perfect excuse to stay at home and shop online, rather than spending hours of their day driving to a shopping mall, circling parking lots while trying to find an empty parking slot, fighting with other shoppers over coveted toys, or trying to keep sane around a thousand strangers as little Jimmy goes off on one of his temper tantrums.
+The pandemic-induced shift to online shopping looks like it might be here to stay.
+Now, shoppers would rather stay home out of convenience rather than spending hours of their day driving to a shopping mall, circling parking lots while trying to find an empty parking slot, fighting with other shoppers over coveted toys, or trying to keep sane around a thousand strangers as little Jimmy goes off on one of his temper tantrums.

 Getting your data house in order